 On Becoming a Novelist, by John Gardner

-My favorite secrets to writing are found here in John Gardner’s book.
-In not-too-many pages, you’ll find truths as to what makes a good writer — including secrets to creating memorable characters, writing in an “emotionally significant” style, creating a “conscious dream” for the reader, and (my favorite section) understanding and using the rhythm and sound of the written word.
-Not expensive and worth every penny.
+My favorite writing secrets are found in John Gardner’s book.
+In not-too-many pages, you’ll discover truths as to what makes a good writer — including secrets to creating memorable characters, writing in an “emotionally significant” style, creating a “conscious dream” for the reader, and (my favorite section) understanding and using the rhythm and sound of the written word.
+It’s not expensive and worth every penny.

-This treasure trove of top-tier online courses by the legendary story consultant/author David Farland are the courses that, aside from my MFA in Genre Fiction, have made the most impact on my writing EH-VAH.
+This treasure trove of top-tier online courses by the legendary story consultant/author David Farland is the resource that, aside from my MFA in Genre Fiction, has made the most impact on my writing EH-VAH.
 I can’t recommend these enough.
 “Run — don’t walk” — to get them here.

 Here are some all-around good-to-get books for creating the habits of a great writer…